 Tortured creatures, they are driven by a perverse compulsion to clump together and rebuild their mistress, but the only thing they desire is denied to them by their enslavement to Glasya.
 Thus, they must bide their time, suffering the psychic screams of their progenitor until the day they can rise from their sorry state and restore the Countess to her former might.
 Kalabons reproduce by budding.
 When one has devoured enough food, it becomes swollen and distended before popping into two kalabons with a hideous, retching sound.
 Environment: Native to Malbolge, kalabons lurk in the shadowy corners of that layer, awaiting instructions from their cruel mistress.
 These creatures sometimes blunder into the Material Plane through gates and other passages.
 Typical Physical Characteristics: The average kalabon stands 3 feet tall and weighs about 80 pounds.

-The Hag Countess's psychic anguish distracts kalabons from doing much more than collapsing into heaps to weep pitiably,

-Size Number of Kalabons AC hp≄ Melee Size Modifiers Small 1-3 14 6 tentacle +4 (1d4+1 plus 1d3 acid) As statistics block Medium 4-7 13 24 2 tentacles each +5 (1d6 plus 1d4 acid) -1 on attacks, AC, +4 grapple, -4 Hide Large 8-31 12 48 3 tentacles each +6 (1d8 plus 1d6 acid) -2 on attacks, AC, +8 grapple, -8 Hide Huge 32 11 192 4 tentacles each +17 (2d6 plus 1d8 acid) -3 on attacks, AC, +12 grapple, -12 Hide muttering and grumbling between shaking sobs.
-To comfort each other, they seek out others of their kind and pile on top of each other, forming heaps of quivering flesh not unlike massive tumors.

-Number given is for the smallest colony of that size category.
+SOCIETY The Hag Countess's psychic anguish distracts kalabons from doing much more than collapsing into heaps to weep pitiably, Number of Size Kalabons AC hp Melee Size Modifiers Small 1-3 14 6 tentacle +4 (1d4+1 plus 1d3 acid) As statistics block Medium 4-7 13 24 2 tentacles each +5 (1d6 plus 1d4 acid) -1 on attacks, AC, +4 grapple, -4 Hide Large 8-31 12 48 3 tentacles each +6 (1d8 plus 1d6 acid) -2 on attacks, AC, +8 grapple, -8 Hide Huge 32 11 192 4 tentacles each +17 (2d6 plus 1d8 acid) -3 on attacks, AC, +12 grapple, -12 Hide Number given is for the smallest colony of that size category.
 Add 6 more hp for each individual beyond the minimum.
 For instance, a Large colony containing twenty kalabons has 120 hit points.